josh-mchugh/programming-scala/README.md

 ## Chapter 2
 In this chapter we install Scala and configure our enviroment to run Scala.
 We execute some code from the command line.
 Then we learn how to execute Scala code from a file and as a script.
 We then finally learn how to run it from an IDE and compile it with the "scalac" compiler".

+## Chapter 3
+In this chapter we compare Java to Scala with some code.
+We will compare the conciseness of scala.